MaxusTheOne/Yoga-frontend/README.md

 3. Navigate to the `YogaFrontend` directory in your terminal.

-4. Run the following command:
+4. Run the following commands:

     ```bash
+    npm install
     npm run dev
     ```

-Now, your frontend should be running locally.
-Visit [http://localhost:3000](http://localhost:3000) in your browser to access the local version.
+Now, your frontend should be running locally on the link displayed in your terminal.
+Visit the link in your browser to access the local version.